montehurd/mediawiki-quickstart/README.md

 ### Start MediaWiki

-- Fetches the latest MediaWiki (into `~/mediawiki-docker-make/mediawiki/`) and spins up a Docker container using it:
+- Fetches the latest MediaWiki (into `~/mediawiki-docker-make/mediawiki/`) and spins up its Docker containers:
     ```bash
     make
     ```